 Who will claim the title of Interbike Master Wrench?

-At a time when our industry is under pressure in new and challenging ways, the role of the mechanic has never been more important.
-We think its high-time that these often overlooked professionals are given the due they deserve.
-At Interbike 2016 over the course of two days, we will shine the spotlight on 100+ mechanics from North America who will have an opportunity to show their skills in a fun but challenging competition.
+Back after a successful inaugural run in 2016, is an event at Interbike 2017 that gives professional service techs the due they deserve – The Mechanics Challenge, presented by Park Tool.
+At Interbike 2017, over the course of two days, we will shine a spotlight on 100+ mechanics from North America who will have an opportunity to showcase their skills in a fun but challenging competition.

 Before you register for the Mechanics Challenge, please ensure that you are registered and approved to attend Interbike.
 Space is limited.
 Click on the link below to register for the event and select your preferred wave.